Name: Liang Wenbo

 Early career

-His second season was to be impressively consistent, winning at least one match at each ranking event to secure a strong amount of points on the one year list once again.
+His second season was to be consistent, Liang winning at least one match at each ranking event to secure a strong amount of points on the one year list once again.
 His most impressive results came in qualifying for the final stages of the Grand Prix by finishing top of his qualifying group, as well as qualifying for the Welsh Open for a second successive season.

 World Championship breakthrough